askahana/DotNetDynamosV2/README.md

   This class is for administrator to display information about admins and customers.

-  * ShowAllInfo(): Displays a menu with switch-statement for the admin to choose the type of user, Admin or CUstomer or Exit, account to view.
+  * ShowAllInfo(): Displays a menu with switch-statement for the admin to choose the type of user, Admin or Customer or Exit, account to view.
 Uses a while loop to allow continuous interaction until the admin chooses to exit.
   * ShowAdminInfo()
   * ShowCustomerInfo()

 * Transfer Money

-  This class includes two methods, that is to transfer money to between account and transfer money to someone else.
+  This class includes two methods, that is to transfer money to between accounts and transfer money to someone else.

 * Converter